comp9447-team4/soar/README.md

 These contain infrastructure-as-code for comp9447-team4.

-## infra/users/ folder
+## infra/sso/ folder

-`infra/users/` contains the setup for AWS users that follows the well architected labs.
+This folder contains the setup for AWS users that follows the well architected labs.
+This uses AWS SSO.

-**THIS WILL ONLY BE NEEDED TO BE DONE ONCE** (Already provisioned for you).
+**THIS WILL ONLY BE NEEDED TO BE DONE ONCE** on the master root account.
+(Already provisioned for you).

 # Drupal